KansasCityWomeninTechnology/cocktails-worksheets/docs/html/3-tag-attributes/README.md

    > </section>
    > ```

-6. Save your file and preview in Chrome.
+6. Take another look at your page in Chrome.

 You did it!
 You created a website!